Jaime Lerner

 Jaime Lerner (17 December 1937 – 27 May 2021) was a Brazilian politician.
 He was the governor of the state of Paraná, in southern Brazil.
 He is renowned as an architect and urban planner, having been mayor of Curitiba, capital of Paraná, three times (1971–1974, 1979–1983 and 1989–1992).
 In 1994, Lerner was elected governor of Paraná, and was re-elected in 1998.

 As an urban planner and architect, he was renowned in Brazil as he helped design most of the city walkways, roads, and public transportation of Curitiba such as the Rede Integrada de Transporte.
 In 1965, he helped create the Instituto de Pesquisa e Planejamento Urbano de Curitiba and designed the Curitiba Master Plan.

 Early life

 Lerner was born into a Jewish family, originally from Łódź, Poland, who emigrated to Curitiba.
-He graduated from the Escola de Arquitetura da Universidade Federal do Paraná; (Architecture School of the Federal University of Paraná) in 1964.
+He graduated from the Escola de Arquitetura da Universidade Federal do Paraná; (Architecture School of the Federal University of Paraná) in 1964, and later became professor at the University.
 In 1965, he helped create the Instituto de Pesquisa e Planejamento Urbano de Curitiba (Institute of Urban Planning and Research of Curitiba, also known as IPPUC) and participated in the design of the Curitiba Master Plan.